 The mission of the Mississippi Commission for Volunteer Service (MCVS) is to engage and support Mississippians of all ages and backgrounds in service to their communities.
 MCVS is the official grantmaking and service agency to volunteer and community service organizations in Mississippi.
-It administers federal funds under the National and Community Service Trust Act of 1993, which supports national and community service activities focusing on disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families, and under the Serve America Act of 2009, which reauthorized and strengthened national service laws.
+It administers federal funds under the National and Community Service Trust Act of 1993, which supports national and community service activities focusing on disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families, and under the Edward M. Kennedy Serve America Act of 2009, which reauthorized and strengthened national service laws.
+In January 1994, the Mississippi Commission for National and Community Service was created by Executive Order to promote community service and volunteerism to meet local needs more effectively.
+Through the enactment of Senate Bill 2447 in 1996, the Commission officially became the state office of volunteerism, to be known as the Mississippi Commission for Volunteer Service.
 To achieve this mission, MCVS promotes coalitions and collaborative efforts among public and private entities, including nonprofits, faith-based organizations, institutions of higher learning, and state and local agencies.
 Through the advancement of community service programs and resource sharing initiatives throughout the state, MCVS addresses myriad state and local needs.
 Since Hurricane Katrina, MCVS has provided volunteer coordination support to local agencies and the state in times of disaster, as outlined in the Comprehensive Emergency Management Plan.
 Direct and demonstrable results are achieved through fostering civic responsibility, strengthening the ties that bind us together as Mississippians, and educational opportunities for those who make a substantial commitment to service.

-2. AGENCY PHILOSOPHY:
+2. STATEMENT OF AGENCY PHILOSOPHY:

 MCVS is committed to making service a way of life.
 We work to encourage a culture of citizenship, service, and responsibility to the state.
 MCVS fosters community engagement and builds volunteer capacity through effective and efficient programming, training, outreach, and technical assistance.
 3. RELEVANT STATEWIDE GOALS AND BENCHMARKS:

-GOVERNMENT AND CITIZENS

-Statewide Goal: To create an efficient government and an informed and engaged citizenry that helps to address social problems through the payment of taxes, the election of capable leaders at all levels of government, and participation in charitable organizations through contributions and volunteerism.
-Benchmark: Engaged Citizenry: Percentage of state residents who volunteer
+GOVERNMENT AND CITIZENS Statewide Goal: To create an efficient government and an informed and engaged citizenry that helps to address social problems through the payment of taxes, the election of capable leaders at all levels of government, and participation in charitable organizations through contributions and volunteerism.
+Benchmark: Engaged Citizenry: Percentage of state residents who volunteer ECONOMIC DEVELOPMENT Statewide Goal: To develop a robust state economy that provides the opportunity for productive employment for all Mississippians.

-- Statewide Goal:To develop a robust state economy that provides the opportunity for productive employment for all Mississippians. - Benchmark: Employment and Income: Percent of civilian non-institutional population 16+ years employed or participating in a National Service Program (i.e. AmeriCorps)

-PUBLIC SAFETY AND ORDER

-Statewide Goal:To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters.Benchmark:Average emergency response time to natural and man-made disasters.
+Benchmark: Employment and Income: Percent of civilian non-institutional population 16+ years employed or participating in a National Service Program (i.e. AmeriCorps) PUBLIC SAFETY AND ORDER Statewide Goal: To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters.